Early Life and Education

 Philanthropy

-Liew created the Liew College Fellows Fund to finance undergraduates who have unpaid research opportunities with the University of Chicago's faculty.
-In 2024, Liew and Asness donated $60 million to fund scholarships and enhance the Master of Finance program at the University of Chicago's Booth School of Business.
+John Liew created the Liew College Fellows Fund to support undergraduates involved in unpaid research opportunities with the University of Chicago faculty.
+In 2024, Liew and AQR co-founder Cliff Asness donated $60 million to the University of Chicago Booth School of Business to fund scholarships and enhance the Master of Finance program.